SamuelSwartzberg/flashcardifying_text_temp/inf.md

 command prompt is often just shortened to prompt.
 The command prompt is one or more characters indicating the command-line is ready to accept input.
-The PS<n> environment variables set the command promt in different circumstances.
+The PS‹n› environment variables set the command promt in different circumstances.
-PS<n> exist from 1-4.
+PS‹n› exist from 1-4.
 PS1|default command prompt
 PS2|prompt for following lines for multiline commands PS3|options for `select`
-PS4|execution of shell script debugging trace (whatever that is) Bash additionally executes the content of the PROMPT_COMMAND just before displaying the PS1 variable. for PS<n>, ash supports a set of \ initiated special escape sequences for things such as the time, hostname, number of current jobs etc.
+PS4|execution of shell script debugging trace (whatever that is) Bash additionally executes the content of the PROMPT_COMMAND just before displaying the PS1 variable. for PS‹n›, ash supports a set of \ initiated special escape sequences for things such as the time, hostname, number of current jobs etc.

 ##### login shell